ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

 }
 ```
 In fact `OptionT[F[_], A]` abstracts over `F` and `A` and it only requires that `F`
 is a monad.

+#### Monad quick recap
 A minimal api for monad can be described by following trait
 ```scala
 trait Monad[M[_]] {